WP-CLI for ShieldPRO has been a long-awaited feature for many clients. With v9.1 we’re introducing beta-support for WP-CLI.

 it yields the following response:

-List Shield module sub-commands on WP-CLI
+List Shield feature sub-commands on WP-CLI

 wp shield ips